 no-bake apricot cranberry nut bars, gluten-free, vegan, dairy free, no added sugars, grain free

 I’ve already written an intro this morning, wrote an entire post, and stayed up late editing a video.
 Unforteunly, hotel wifi is not suitable for uploading large videos to YouTube.😞 My meal-prep tutorial was planned to go live today, but sometimes plans change!
 I have about 45-minutes left on the upload, so I plan on getting the post up and live tomorrow morning.
-I’d love for you to have it just in case you’re looking to meal prep next week.
+I’d love for you to have it just in case you’re looking for meal prep next week.

 These apricot cranberry nut bars were a fun experiment in the kitchen.
 I was showing my mom how to make the chocolate hazelnut protein bombs, and then we came up with this one right after.
 I don’t know why, but they taste like cherry pop tarts.
 I can’t explain it, but they are delicious.
 I think the almond extract was the perfect addition.